Latest Network and Certificate System Security Requirements

 The CA MUST enforce the use of Multi-Factor Authentication for:

-Authentication based on the possession of a certificate can be used as part of Multi-factor Authentication only if the associated Private Key is stored in a key storage device certified as:
+Authentication based on the possession of a cryptographic key can be used as part of Multi-factor Authentication only if that key is stored in a key storage device that is designed to prevent extraction.

 2.2.4